-Max Planck Fellow Group
+Max Planck Fellow Groups at MPI Magdeburg

-Max Planck Fellow Group
+Max Planck Fellow Groups at MPI Magdeburg

-The Max Planck Fellows program aims to strengthen cooperations between Max Planck Institutes and universities.
-University teaching staff can be appointed as Max Planck Fellows for a maximum of five years, during which they also head a small research group at a Max Planck Institute.
+University teaching staff can be appointed as Max Planck Fellows for a maximum of five years, during which they also head a research group at a Max Planck Institute.

 Data-Driven System Reduction and Identification (DRI)